Influencers say they were offered money to discredit the Pfizer vaccine. In France, some suspect Russia is behind it.

 Véran, France’s health minister, slammed the effort on Tuesday, calling it “dangerous” and “irresponsible.”
 Some influencers had been offered up to $2,450 to publish the posts, according to French media outlets.

-The incident has raised concerns over more targeted disinformation campaigns, as vaccinations are finally gaining momentum in Europe and the focus of authorities may soon shift from meeting demand for vaccine shots to convincing holdouts.
+The incident has raised concerns about more targeted disinformation campaigns, as vaccinations are finally gaining momentum in Europe and the focus of authorities may soon shift from meeting demand for vaccine shots to persuading holdouts.

 France was among the world’s most vaccine-skeptical nations when coronavirus vaccines were rolled out late last year.
-At the time, about 60 percent of the French were not inclined to get vaccinated, an Ipsos survey showed.
+At the time, about 60 percent of the French were not inclined to get the shots, an Ipsos survey showed.

-Hoping to counter skepticism, France’s government has implemented its vaccination campaign more carefully than other countries, insisting on time-consuming pre-vaccination consultations and a cautious interpretation of vaccine manufacturers’ guidelines.
+Hoping to counter skepticism, France’s government has implemented its vaccination campaign more carefully than other countries have, insisting on time-consuming pre-vaccination consultations and a cautious interpretation of vaccine manufacturers’ guidelines.

-The return to a degree of normalcy in countries that quickly vaccinated their population, including Israel, has shifted the public debate in France in recent months.
-France has now partially vaccinated over 34 percent of its population, which puts it ahead of some other European countries that had lower rates of vaccine skepticism earlier this year.
+The return to a degree of normalcy in countries that quickly vaccinated their populations, including Israel, has shifted the public debate in France in recent months.
+France has now partly vaccinated more than 34 percent of its population, which puts it ahead of some other European countries that had lower rates of vaccine skepticism earlier this year.

 But France may remain more vulnerable to targeted disinformation campaigns than some of its neighboring countries.
 Officials are concerned that the country’s vaccination campaign may slow down earlier than elsewhere, as the number of new cases continues to go down and the urgency of the pandemic is somewhat fading from the public debate.

-Speaking to The Washington Post earlier this year, members of France’s pro-vaccine group Les Vaxxeuses said the government has also been too slow at actively countering online disinformation campaigns.
+Speaking to The Washington Post earlier this year, members of France’s pro-vaccine group Les Vaxxeuses said the government has been too slow at actively countering online disinformation campaigns.
 Anti-vaccine videos have been viewed millions of times on French social media over the past year.

-Meanwhile, the absence of an early and effective online governmental information campaign to dispel doubts meant that “the space was empty, there was no scientific discussion,” a member of the group said earlier this year, speaking on the condition of anonymity.
+Meanwhile, the absence of an early and effective online government information campaign to dispel doubts meant that “the space was empty, there was no scientific discussion,” a member of the group said earlier this year, speaking on the condition of anonymity.

-Other influencers including German journalist Mirko Drotschmann, who has almost 1.5 million subscribers on YouTube and artist Sami Ouladitto said they were also targeted with requests to discredit the Pfizer vaccine.
+Other influencers — including German journalist Mirko Drotschmann, who has almost 1.5 million subscribers on YouTube, and artist Sami Ouladitto — said they were targeted with requests to discredit the Pfizer vaccine.

-Earlier this month, Drotschmann tweeted that he had been approached online and asked to join an online “information campaign,” with organizers inviting him to share supposedly leaked documents about deaths after Pfizer-BioNTech vaccinations.
-Drotschmann told his followers that the CEO of the company appeared to be based in Moscow, but he did not name the company or individuals who had contacted him.
+Earlier this month, Drotschmann tweeted he had been asked to join an online “information campaign,” with organizers inviting him to share supposedly leaked documents about deaths after Pfizer-BioNTech vaccinations.
+He told his followers the chief executive of the company appeared to be based in Moscow, but he did not name the company or people who had contacted him.

-Though it is being used in multiple countries, Russia’s Sputnik V vaccine has yet to receive approval from the European Union’s medicines agency, which officials say is due to a lack of adequate information.
-Last month, Brazil’s Health Regulatory Agency rejected the vaccine, listing significant safety concerns which include a lack of quality control and an absence of details regarding the jab’s side effects.
+Although it is being used in multiple countries, Russia’s Sputnik V vaccine has yet to receive approval from the European Union’s medicines agency, which officials say is the result of a lack of adequate information.
+Last month, Brazil’s Health Regulatory Agency rejected the vaccine, listing significant safety concerns that include a lack of quality control and an absence of details regarding the vaccine’s side effects.

 Kremlin spokesman Dmitry Peskov said that Russia was willing to give Brazil additional data if required.